antgonzales/antgonzales.github.io/_posts/2014-5-19-create-sticky-navigation-with-jQuery-Waypoints.markdown

 A case can be made for using [Vanilla JS](http://youmightnotneedjquery.com/) instead of jQuery for this simple transition but I will leave that debate for another blog post.
 For now, let's use jQuery since everyone and their mom, but not grandma, currently uses it.
 Grandma likes her Commodore 64, no need for jQuery.

 {% highlight javascript %}
 var stickyNav = function () {
 var top = $(".hero").height();
 var scrollTop = $(window).scrollTop();

       if (scrollTop >= top) {
           $(".sticky-nav").slideDown();
       } else if (scrollTop >= 0) {
           $(".sticky-nav").slideUp();
       }

 };

 $(window).scroll(function () {
 stickyNav();
 });

 {% endhighlight %}

 Let's break down some of the logic:

-* The stickyNav function dictates behavior of our navigation bar
+- The stickyNav function dictates behavior of our navigation bar
-* I have created local variable that measures the height of our .hero class (Nic Cage) and the current pixel position of the user's window.
+- I have created local variable that measures the height of our .hero class (Nic Cage) and the current pixel position of the user's window.
 The height will essentially provide the pixel number for the **bottom** of the element.
-* If the user's current pixel position number is greater than the pixel position of the Nic Cage photo height, it slides down the class .sticky-nav
+- If the user's current pixel position number is greater than the pixel position of the Nic Cage photo height, it slides down the class .sticky-nav
-* However, if the user's position is less that the pixel position of the bottom of the Nic Cage photo, the .sticky-nav class slides out of view
+- However, if the user's position is less that the pixel position of the bottom of the Nic Cage photo, the .sticky-nav class slides out of view
-* I then call my stickyNav function on the window
+- I then call my stickyNav function on the window

-## You've got a kickass sticky nav animation!
+## You've got a kickass sticky nav animation

 I hope this tutorial illuminates the structure necessary to implement a navigation bar with animations using a bit of jQuery and CSS.
 We didn't go into much detail about jQuery itself for other use case scenarious, however, I hope it provides a framework to start playing around.
 Feel free to see the demo if you got stuck.
 Leave comments to show me you love me.

 <div class="center">
   <a href="http://bit.ly/1n93tpQ" class="button button-space">Check out the Demo</a>
 </div>